 How To Properly Store Meatloaf In The Fridge

-To start, wrap the entire meatloaf, or any leftovers, in plastic or saran wrap.
+To start, wrap the entire meatloaf, or any leftover meatloaf slice, in plastic wrap or saran wrap.
 Don’t wrap it so tightly that it disfigures, but make sure it’s airtight.
-You can also wrap the meatloaf in aluminum foil.
+You can also wrap the meatloaf in heavy duty aluminum foil.
 But I found that some of these materials tend to leave a metallic taste on the meat.
 So I prefer plastic wrap.

-Once wrapped in plastic, you can store it inside the fridge as-is.
+Once wrapped in plastic, you can refrigerate it as-is.
 But again, for extra protection, I place it inside an airtight container.